Megus/defold-router/README.md

 ## Setting up "Loading" screen

 Some collections may take a lot of time to load.
 It's good to show a user some "Loading..." message in this case.
-To do it, create a game object in your main collection and pass its full URL as a 4th parameter to ```router.new``` function.
+To do it, create a game object in your main collection and pass its full URL as the 4th parameter to ```router.new``` function.
 An example:

 ```lua
 self.router_id = router.new(scenes, "main:/scenes#router", "controller#script", "main:/loader")